owntheweb/static-nextjs-blog/posts/2014/drupalcon-austin-2014.md

 #### Joined the Drupal Association

 Not being a major contributor code-wise just yet (although watch for an awesome module contribution coming soon), I felt the need the contribute in others ways.
-Joining the [Drupal Association](https://assoc.drupal.org/home) was a start.
+Joining the [Drupal Association] *-link archived-* was a start.

 #### Explored Downtown Austin